-Texas Appleseed works with a network of organizations in Texas, including housing advocates, policy experts, and grassroots community groups, to ensure that all Texas families get their fair share of disaster recovery funds in the wake of a natural disaster, and that all families have the opportunity to live in safe, decent neighborhoods with equal access to educational and economic opportunity.
-This work started in the aftermath of the 2008 hurricanes, and we continue to work to ensure that all levels of government respond to natural disasters in a fair and timely manner, and that the hardest hit communities and low-income families are not overlooked in plans for long-term recovery.
+Texas Appleseed works with a network of organizations in Texas, including housing advocates, policy experts, and grassroots community groups, to ensure that all Texas families are able to recover in the wake of a natural disaster, that communities are rebuilt to be more resilient, and that all families have the opportunity to live in safe, decent neighborhoods with equal access to educational and economic opportunity.
+This work started in the aftermath of Hurricane Katrina, continued with recovery from Hurricanes Ike and Dolly in 2008, and now will be a major focus as we respond to Hurricane Harvey.
+This blog post explains some of the lessons we've learned over more than a decade of experience in advocacy on behalf of survivors of natural disasters.

-We work to ensure federal housing and civil rights laws are followed so that individual families have the right to choose where they live free of discrimination, and that all neighborhoods have equal access to opportunity.
-The communities that are hardest hit, both by natural disasters and by social and economic injustice, are too often low-income communities of color that have not received equal investment in basic public infrastructure and services, and that often have had undesirable uses, like environmental hazards concentrated there.
+We know that communities that are hardest hit, both by natural disasters and by social and economic injustice, are too often low-income communities of color that have not received equal investment in basic public infrastructure and services and that often have had undesirable uses, like environmental hazards, concentrated there.
+Texas Appleseed believes that local, state, and federal government must remedy these legacies of discrimination and pave the way for a better, safer future for families living in these communities, and we advocate to make those changes a reality.

 - Galveston Groundbreaking to Rebuild Low-Income Housing.
 On Sept.
 10, 2014, a celebratory groundbreaking took place for two new low-income public housing developments originally destroyed by Hurricane Ike in 2008.
 Despite being met with stiff opposition, Texas Appleseed and our partner Texas Low Income Housing Information Service (TxLIHIS) worked with local housing and civil rights advocates, including the Galveston County Coalition for Justice, the Galveston Northside Taskforce, Gulf Coast Interfaith, LULAC and the NAACP, and negotiated a rebuilding plan with the City and the Housing Authority.
 Texas Appleseed and TxLIHIS also ensured that federal dollars were specifically earmarked to rebuild the housing.
 The Texas General Land Office and HUD strongly supported the rebuilding of the housing and were integral in helping uphold the civil rights of these citizens.
 Read more here.